Machine Data Cooking

 Big Data is Really Big

 Data streams in IoT can be really overwhelming.
-Hundred of thousands of transactions per second can be a peak load for a large financial institution, but it’s just a typical measurement flow from a single oil refinery.
+A hundred of thousands of transactions per second can be a peak load for a large financial institution, but it’s just a typical measurement flow from a single oil refinery.
 We’ve spent years and years to optimize our framework for handling such streams on a single server and be able to do much more with clusters connected via the AggreGate’s distributed architecture.

 AggreGate features the expression, query, flow and other languages that were designed for natural understanding of the normalized data coming from hardware devices and circulating inside the system.
 Integrated debugging and runtime environment greatly simplifies the advanced data processing required in present-day monitoring and control systems.

 Discovering the patterns in structured and semi-structured data is a self-service feature of the platform.
 More than twenty algorithms and hundreds of parameters satisfy the typical expectations of data scientists.
-Visual workflows allow to configure, train, score and operate the models according to your custom logic.
+Visual workflows allow configuring, train, score and operate the models according to your custom logic.
 Incremental training and stream processing finalize the picture.

 Time Series Analytics

-AggreGate is especially good in analyzing the time series which is the most common data type in IoT.
+AggreGate is especially good at analyzing the time series which is the most common data type in IoT.
 It can detect anomalies, predict the trend evolution and classify time series regardless of their physical meaning and a number of points in a dataset.
 Streaming support ensures the smooth processing of large datasets that will never fit in memory.

 Event stream monitoring and processing capabilities include the filtering, sorting, aggregation, deduplication, masking, correlation, acknowledgment, enrichment, and root cause analysis.
 Most analytical tools support the event-driven behavior that can be triggered by external events or events generated by the user-defined object and process models.